MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Limitations and Restrictions

-Since the data for an external table is under the control of Azure Synapse Analytics, and can be changed or removed at any time by an external process.
+Since the data for an external table is under the control of Azure Synapse, and can be changed or removed at any time by an external process.
 As a result, query results against an external table aren't guaranteed to be deterministic.
 The same query can return different results each time it runs against an external table.
 Similarly, a query might fail if the external data is moved or removed.

 You can create multiple external tables that each reference different external data sources.